Tricks

 The "quote" command means send the rest of the line to the server and "site" means execute a shell command.

-Only a small "safe" subset of shell commands are implemented.
+Only a small "safe" subset of shell commands are implemented so this isn't a backdoor to full access.

 Setting up CPAN for local use: